 This month my family will gather to continue the Advent tradition I loved as a little girl, as we count the days to Christmas.

 The word “advent” is from the Latin word meaning “coming.”
-For 400 years after the last Old Testament prophet foretold the coming Messiah, God’s people waited for the Messiah to appear.
-And now, two thousand years later, we continue to wait because he’s told us he’ll come again.
+For more than 400 years after the last Old Testament prophet foretold the coming Messiah, God’s people waited for the Messiah to appear.
+And now, two thousand years later, we continue to wait because he’s told us he’ll come again to recreate a new heaven and earth for those who love him.
 We wait because we know he keeps his promises.
-We saw his greatest promise fulfilled in the baby in the manger, the man on the cross, and the empty tomb.
+We saw his greatest promises fulfilled in the baby in the manger, the man on the cross, and the empty tomb.

 And so, this Advent, when our lives may not look the way we hoped, we wait for the day when we will be united, once and for all, with the One in whom all God’s promises are fulfilled.